robertmartin8/MachineLearningStocks/README.md

 ###  Current data

-Current data is parsed from Yahoo finance.
-The original code did the parsing using regex, but since the code was written Yahoo massively changed their UI.
-As such, we actually parse the data from Yahoo Finance Singapore, which still uses the old UI.
-Once this UI is changed, the program will no longer work.
+Current data is parsed from Yahoo finance using regex.
+I tend to have to fix this whenever yahoo changes their UI :(

 ## What each file does